cs1302uga/cs1302-tutorials/unix/README.rst

 ---------------

-Before you continue, if you are using a Windows computer or a Mac, then please follow the instructions below that match up with your computer's operating system.
+Before you continue, if you are using a Windows computer or a Mac, then please follow the instructions below that best match your computer's operating system.

 * `Setup on macOS <https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md>`__